Definition of Fables: Types, and Examples

 Fable itself can be interpreted as a story full of moral values that describes the mind and character of humans using animals.
 As a text, fable belongs to the fictional or non-real genre.
 However, it is not uncommon for human figures to be presented in fables as supporting stories.

-See also difference between god and jesus
+See also difference between decoding and encoding

 Like writing or other forms of literature, fables are structured as an integral part of the narrative.
 Some allegorical constructions, which begin with an orientation, continue through complication and completion, until they end with a coda.